andrewt3000/web_development/README.md

 Alternatives:
 - [react Context](https://reactjs.org/docs/context.html) can be used with useContext hook.
 - [redux](https://redux.js.org/) is a predictable state container for JS Apps.
 Has immutable state.
 It has more boilerplate than mobx, [redux tradeoffs](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367).
-[See my redux cheat sheet](redux.md)
+[See my redux cheat sheet](redux.md) Typically used with [Redux Toolkit](https://redux-toolkit.js.org/)

 ### React Router
 prefered: [react router](https://reactrouter.com/) is a declarative react routing framework.